What happens if you don't do your taxes?

 - Work out a payment plan with the IRS.
 If you are unable to make a payment in full for what is owed, you could be eligible for a payment plan.
 If you are currently low-income, they may have additional options for you.
 You can apply for a payment plan on their website or by calling the IRS at (800) 829-1040.

 In most cases, simply filing your tax returns and paying your taxes will get you out of tax trouble.
-However, it might be a good idea to meet with a tax attorney to make sure you are handling things correctly and to learn about any other options that might be available to you.
-Rocket Lawyer can help by connecting you with a tax attorney or you can ask a lawyer a question online.
+However, it might be a good idea to meet with a tax attorney or tax filing professional to make sure you are handling things correctly and to learn about any other options that might be available to you.
+Rocket Lawyer now offers affordable and convenient help for tax prep, filing, and attorney advice.
+Get matched with a tax pro, scan and upload your documents, and rest easy knowing you have professional help on your side.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.